antistereov/singularity-core/docs/docs/authorization/geolocation.md

 The only thing you need to do is to create a free [MaxMind account](https://support.maxmind.com/hc/en-us/articles/4407099783707-Create-an-Account#h_01G4G4NV169TJWFCJ1KGFAM1CD) and provide your [account ID and license key](https://support.maxmind.com/hc/en-us/articles/4407111582235-Generate-a-License-Key).

-When enabled, the geolocation of every device that is used for login or registration will be stored.
+When enabled, the geolocation of every session that is used for login or registration will be stored.
-This can enhance security since users can revoke access to devices that they do not know.
+This can enhance security since users can revoke access to sessions that they do not know.

 ## Highlights